Tandemly/eos-api-service/src/api/routes/header.md

 * Auth `/v1/auth` - set of services for registering and managing API service users and their access tokens
-* User `/v1/users` - resources representing API service users
+* User `/v1/users` - API service users

 ### EOS Specific

-* Blocks `/v1/blocks` - resource representing the most recent snapshot of irreversible blocks on the EOS blockchain
+* Blocks `/v1/blocks` - the most recent snapshot of irreversible blocks on the EOS blockchain
-* Transactions `/v1/transactions` - resource representation of the transactions
-  and their messages
+* Transactions `/v1/transactions` - transactions and their messages
-* Accounts `/v1/accounts` - resources representing accounts on the EOS blockchain
+* Accounts `/v1/accounts` - accounts on the EOS blockchain

 ## Authentication